 To get certified for this level, you must comply with CMMC 2.0 Level 2’s 110 controls plus a subset of NIST SP 800-172 controls.
 Moreover, you will need to undergo assessments conducted by the government rather than C3PAOs.

-How Can Your Company Easily Obtain CMMC 2.0 Compliance?
+How Can Your Company Obtain CMMC 2.0 Compliance?

-If you are planning to apply for CMMC 2.0, then you will greatly benefit from working with a managed IT services provider like Charles IT.
+If you are planning to apply for CMMC 2.0, then you'll greatly benefit from working with a managed IT services provider like Charles IT.
 When you partner with us, your company will undergo our three-step process:

-- CMMC audit assessment – Get guidance throughout the CMMC assessment process, from getting recommended auditors to producing the evidence needed to prove your security posture and the effectiveness of controls.
+- CMMC Audit Assessment - Receive guidance throughout the CMMC assessment process, from recommended auditors to evidence needed to prove your security posture and the effectiveness of controls.

 By going through these steps, you can achieve CMMC 2.0 compliance in no time.
 Get in touch with us today to get started!